 Judiciary Administrative Orders

-This digitization project includes all scanned copies of Administrative Orders of the Court of Appeals, since 1955.
-Traditionally, Administrative Orders have been issued by the Chief Judge of the Court of Appeals, and less frequently, by the full Court, pursuant to powers vested by Article IV, § 18 of the Maryland Constitution.
+This digitization project includes all scanned copies of Administrative Orders of the Supreme Court of Maryland (formerly the Court of Appeals), since 1955.
+Traditionally, Administrative Orders have been issued by the Chief Justice of the Supreme Court of Maryland, and less frequently, by the full Court, pursuant to powers vested by Article IV, § 18 of the Maryland Constitution.
 These Orders cover a broad array of topics including: court administration, conferences and boards, technology, and records and reporting.
 The site also includes “Local Orders” of Circuit Courts (which most often include inclement weather closings).

 Legislative Bill Files